neki-dev/arrays-otherness/README.md

 ): {
     // Execute callback if items in two arrays
     match: (callback: (res) => void) => this,
-    // Execute callback if target item missing in current array
+    // Execute callback if target item missing in origin array
     missing: (callback: (res) => void) => this,
-    // Execute callback if current item is excess in target array
+    // Execute callback if origin item is excess in target array
     excess: (callback: (res) => void) => this,
 }
 ```